Incentive Prize on

-- Why is your idea an unconventional or creative approach to the problem you are addressing?
+- Why is your idea an unconventional or creative approach to the problem of sustainability?

 - In what ways does the existing system exhibit perverse incentives or misalignment of interests with respect to planetary balancing of production and degradation?

-- In what ways does the proposed innovation reflect inclusive stakeholding (with specific attention paid to stakeholders who do not have a voice), alignment of interests, vested interdependent interests, and goal congruence?
+- In what ways does the proposed innovation reflect inclusive stakeholding (with specific attention paid to the commons as stakeholders), alignment of interests, vested interdependent interests, and goal congruence?

-- In what ways would the proposed innovation improve the well-being of individuals, immediate communities, and the global community?
+- In what ways would the proposed innovation improve the well-being of individuals, immediate communities, and planetary sustainability?

 - What are the potential risks, including outlier risks, of the proposed innovation?

-- What is the implementation and distribution strategy for the innovation?
+- What is a potential implementation and distribution strategy for the proposed innovation?

-Participants are encouraged to write cogently, clearly, and creatively about their policy idea or commercial strategy idea.
+Participants are asked to write cogently, clearly, and creatively about their policy idea or commercial strategy idea.
 Participants are encouraged to think outside of the box and to challenge existing social norms and paradigms.
-Innovative ideas in any sphere of life will be considered.
-For-profit and nonprofit ideas will both be considered.

 Here are a couple examples of incentive innovation: